tomwhartung/always_learning_python/20-som_quiz_form/README.md

 ## Goal

-Use the questionnaire json to create a form allowing the user to fill out the questionnaire
+Use the questionnaire json to create a form allowing the user to fill out the questionnaire.

+* for now, just display the form
+* the plan is to use javascript to score it only in the browser - for now
+* that is the next step - don't worry about it yet!

 The idea is that this repo will contain only the best of the best code and we will ultimately use it on the real site.